ageekinportland/titanium_documentation/source/en/getting_started.md

 installed on your system.
 Note that this is NOT the same as the Java Runtime Environment (JRE) installed on many computers.

 <info>
-Before you install anything, search your system for the `java` and `javac` executables, to determine whether they are already installed and are of the correct vendor and minimum version, which is Sun/Oracle 32-bit SDK 1.6.
+The JDK that is currently supported is **Sun/Oracle 32-bit JDK 6** (also known as 1.6).
+Before you install anything, search your system for the `java` and `javac` executables, to determine whether they are already installed and are of the correct vendor and minimum version.
 When found, run these commands:

 ~~~
 /path/to/java -version
 /path/to/javac -version
 ~~~

 If you have multiple versions installed, you will need to ensure that the correct one is being used by default.
-To do this, run the following without the full path, and compare the results to those produced above:
+To do this, run the same commands without the full path, and compare the results to those produced above:

 ~~~
 java -version